AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 1. Test the internet connection by calling an URL in your systems browser.

    >[!NOTE]
-   >In case that you get an error message, check the network settings.There are basically two options for a proper network connection:
+   >In case that you receive an error message, check the network settings.There are basically two options for a proper network connection:
    >* DHCP
    >* Manual IP Configuration

-1. Make sure that the Network Adapter Setting does match to your Router Setting and check if the Maximum amount of available IP addresses in your network is not reached.
+1. Make sure that the Network Adapter Setting does match to your Router Setting and check if the maximum amount of available IP addresses in your network is not reached.

-1. Check if the Router is properly connected to the ISP Wide Area Network (Internet Link) This can usually also be identified using a Signal LED on Standard Routers.
+1. Check if the Router is properly connected to the ISP Wide Area Network (Internet Link).
+This can also be identified using a Signal LED on Standard Routers.
-1. In case that the URL call is successful, you can continue installing the AEM Screens and register it accordingly.
+1. In case the URL call is successful, you can continue installing the AEM Screens and register.
 Start AEM Screens.

    >[!NOTE]
    >**Troubleshooting Tip**